 ‘March slowly, attack at dawn and eat up the red soldiers.’

 King Cetshwayo's orders to his troops at Isandlwana, 1879

-Over 20,000 Zulus, the main part of Cetshwayo's army, then launched a surprise attack on the camp.
-The British, fighting in an over-extended line and too far from their ammunition, were swamped by sheer weight of numbers and the majority of their 1,700 troops were killed.
+Over 20,000 Zulus, the main part of Cetshwayo's army, then launched a surprise attack on Chelmsford's poorly fortified camp.
+Fighting in an over-extended line and too far from their ammunition, the British were swamped by sheer weight of numbers.
+The majority of their 1,700 troops were killed.
 Supplies and ammunition were also seized.

-After their victory at Islandlwana around 4,000 Zulus pressed on to Rorke’s Drift where a small British garrison held them off for 12 hours.
+After their victory at Isandlwana, around 4,000 Zulus pressed on to Rorke’s Drift, where a small British garrison held them back for 12 hours.
 Although a welcome boost to British morale, the siege had little effect on the overall campaign.